Punjab Kings: Team history

-2008 IPL season
+Early IPL seasons (2008-2010)

 The 2008 tournament got off to a slow start for the Kings XI Punjab, with the team losing their first two games.
 However, 94 runs by Kumar Sangakkara helped them to win the third game.
 Despite the absence of Brett Lee and Simon Katich (who were committed to tour the West Indies with Australia), the team found its groove.
 Powered by their balanced bowling line-up and effective top order, the team won nine of its next 10 matches, clinching a berth in the semi-final, where their run in the tournament came to an end with a comprehensive nine-wicket loss to the Chennai Super Kings.

 Shaun Marsh was arguably KXIP's star player in the inaugural IPL.
 The opener from Western Australia was overlooked in the IPL player auctions and was signed by the franchise on 9 April.
 He finished the tournament as the Orange Cap holder—the award for the player with the most runs across the competition—with an average of 68.44 and a strike rate of 139.68 in 11 innings.
 Marsh managed to hit one century and five half-centuries across the course of the tournament.

-2009 IPL season

 Finishing as semi-finalists in 2008, Kings XI Punjab started with ambitions to win the trophy.
 These were supported by their new sponsors Emirates.
 With two available slots to fill, the Kings XI Punjab made bids on Jerome Taylor and Yusuf Abdulla at the second IPL auction.

 The team took a hit as most of their Australian cricketers were unavailable.
 The team lacked available pace bowlers after Jerome Taylor backed out at the last minute with an injury.

 The team lost badly to the Delhi Daredevils and the Kolkata Knight Riders (KKR), however, they returned to form by beating the Royal Challengers, the Rajasthan Royals and the Mumbai Indians.
 Then the team witnessed a roller-coaster ride in their next eight matches with four wins and four losses.
 The team's semi-final hopes were crushed after losing to the Chennai Super Kings in their last match.

-2010 IPL season

 Kings XI Punjab lost six matches to the Kolkata Knight Riders, the Delhi Daredevils, the Royal Challengers Bangalore, the Deccan Chargers, the Rajasthan Royals and the Mumbai Indians but managed to win a match against Chennai Super Kings when the scores were level and the match went to a Super Over.
 Kings XI Punjab were boosted by the return of Brett Lee against Kolkata, but he was not at his best.
 Shaun Marsh returned in the match against the Mumbai Indians.
 In spite of his good performance, which included a half century, the team lost the match.
 They ended the 2010 IPL in the last position.